Fieel/go-nativewiki/README.md

 Simple implementation of a Go webserver using only native Go components, no external frameworks or libraries, no frills or whatsoever.

-The server serves a minimalist mini-wiko editable by anyone.
+The server serves a minimalist wiki editable by anyone.

 <img align="center" src="docs/devices-mock-screenshot.PNG">